Lon Boyett

-Lonnie E. Boyett (born December 24, 1953) is an American former professional football tight end who played one season with the San Francisco 49ers of the National Football League (NFL).
-He played college football at California State University, Northridge.
+Lonnie E. Boyett (born December 24, 1953) is an American former professional football player who was a tight end for one season with the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Cal State Northridge Matadors.

 Early life and college

 Lonnie E. Boyett was born on December 24, 1953, in Lancaster, California.
 He attended Antelope Valley High School in Lancaster.

 Boyett was a two-year letterman for the Cal State Northridge Matadors of California State University, Northridge from 1975 to 1976.

 Professional career

 Boyett signed with the Oakland Raiders on June 8, 1977, after going undrafted in the 1977 NFL draft.
 On September 2, 1977, it was reported that he had been released.

 Boyett was signed by the Tampa Bay Buccaneers on December 14, 1977, but did not play in any games that year.

 On March 5, 1978, Boyett was traded back to the Raiders for an undisclosed draft pick.

 On August 3, 1978, Boyett was traded to the Los Angeles Rams for a future draft pick.
 He was released by the Rams on August 10, 1978.

 Boyett signed with the San Francisco 49ers on November 30, 1978.
 He played in three games for the 49ers during the 1978 season.
 He was placed on injured reserve on August 21, 1979.
 He was waived from injured reserve after the eighth game of the regular season.

 Boyett played for the Sacramento Buffalos in the summer of 1980.